GalAvineri/ISIC-Archive-Downloader/README.md

     You can change the default directories which the images and their descriptions will be downloaded to.
     `python download_dataset 13000 --images-dir /Data/Images --descs-dir /Data/Descriptions`

-    You can also change the default amount of images each thread will download
+    You can also change the default amount of processes that will work in parallel to download
+    the dataset
-    ``python download_dataset 13000 -tss 300``
+    ``python download_dataset 13000 --p 16``
-    but it might not be worth any bothering
+    But if you don't have a clue about this one, the default will be fine.

 # How does it work
 Searching for a few images using the API provided by the website, we found that the images are stored at a url which is in the template of \<prefix>  \<image id>  \<suffix>
 and that their description are stored in \<prefix> \<image id>
+while the prefix and suffix parts are the same for all the images.

 The website API also provides a way to request all the ids of all the images.